Closet organization solutions; photo courtesy Sarah Harris

-If youre a homeowner, and especially if youre not living in your first investment, then youve likely accumulated a pretty good amount of stuff that youre not using on a regular basis, but doesnt necessarily warrant being thrown away.
+If youre a homeowner, and especially if it's been a while since you set down roots, then youve likely accumulated a good amount of stuff that youre not using on a regular basis, but doesnt necessarily warrant being thrown away.
+Call it the purgatory of possessions, if you will.

 Is It Treasure or Junk?